matternstsr/Sea-Application/README.md

 ![Sea++ Logo](https://github.com/TravisAdamson/atlas-HackSprintCPP/blob/9aa445bb1860eecc5fb94f094605e44309bf70c6/sea%2B%2B/gif/Sea%2B%2B_Logo_Vignette.png)

 ## Overview
-Sea++ is a graphical user interface (GUI) application designed with Qt that features a dialog window with interactive buttons and a dynamic layout.
-This application is structured using Qt’s framework, providing a visually appealing and user-friendly interface.
+Sea++ is an innovative graphical user interface (GUI) application created using the Qt framework.
+The app features an interactive dialog window that enhances user engagement with beautifully styled buttons and a dynamic layout.
+The vision behind Sea++ was to develop an engaging platform for users to explore a whimsical underwater adventure.

+## About the Developer
+Hello!
+I'm [Matthew Ernst](https://matternst.com/), a passionate software developer with a love for creating interactive applications.
+You can also find me on [Twitter](https://x.com/MatthewErn46471)  or check out my work in my [Portfolio Project repository](https://github.com/matternstsr).

+## Project Story

+The journey of developing Sea++ began as a personal challenge to create a fun and visually engaging application that combines my love for programming with a theme of waves.
+I wanted to create something not just functional but also delightful to use.
+This project involved extensive research into GUI design and learning the intricacies of the Qt framework.

+During the development, I faced several challenges, especially with ensuring that the layout adapted well across different screen sizes and resolutions.
+However, the joy of overcoming these hurdles and seeing the application come to life made every effort worthwhile.

 ## Features
 - **Dialog Window**: A central `QDialog` window with a customized appearance and layout.